rlalpert/axebot/readme.md

 ## However...

 If you are looking at Axebot as example code, if you want to see how it runs right now you would need to clone this repo.
-Then, once you are in that folder, you want to run `npm intall` to install dependencies, then `mkdir data` once you are inside the folder.
+Then, once you are in that folder, you want to run `npm install` to install dependencies, then `mkdir data` once you are inside the folder.
 Then, rename `secret_template.js` to `secret.js` and fill it in with appropriate api keys.

 ## Really, though, don't use this on your Discord server